crhansbury/vopmembership/README.md

         * Searches the list of inactive Member objects for a certain attribute, returning a list of all the attribute values for that attribute.
     * `query_member_attr()`
         * Looks for a specific attribute of a member, so one can search the file for someone's last name and return the other desired attribute.
 Example - query_member_attr('vopmembership_data.xlsx', first_name, 'Johnson', email) will return jwhite@domain.com.
 Takes four+ arguments - file name, the name of the attribute for the value being used to query the function, the value of the search, and as many return values as desired.
 Outputs a list of all the results that match the search, and each item of the list is a list of all the requested attributes for the individual Member instances.
+    * `query_member_object()`
+        * Queries the spreadsheet for a member object matching the specified attribute and returns a list of the matching objects.
 * newmember
-    * `add_member()`
-        * Adds a member to the spreadsheet.
-Takes criteria for: name, pronouns, voice part, role, email address, phone number, and  mailing address.
-Appends spreadsheet with this information.
-Updates a field that indicates the date of the latest update.
     * `create_member_id()`
         * Creates a unique Member ID.
 Checks over every existing Member ID in spreadsheet (both active and inactive) and generates a new, sequential ID that does not already exist.
 * emails
     * `send_email()`
-        * Sends an email to a member in the spreadsheet.
-Planning to use for update confirmations, semesterly prompts for updates, new member welcome email.
+        * Sends an email to the email defined in the 'reciever_email' parameter.
+        Sends from vopmembershiptest@gmail.com.
+Password is defined in a local environment variable and cannot be retrieved outside of the test environment at this time.
-    * `new_member_email_template()`
+    * `generate_email()`
-        * Fills in an existing template for a new member email with the new member's name, section, and section leader, creating a new file with the body of the email.
+        * Returns two values: (subject, email_body).
+Fills in an existing template for an email with all of the memeber's attributes, their Section Leader, and the Section Leader's email.

+        The subject is defined in the template as the first line followed by an empty line.
+The body includes the third line of the template to the end.

+        The variables in the template include all attributes of the member associated with the 'receiver_email' parameter passed into the function as defined in the spreadsheet file passed into the 'spreadsheet' parameter.
+        The variables must be written in the template as: {first_name}, {last_name}, {pronouns}, {section}, {id}, {email}, {phone}, {address}, {city}, {state}, {zipcode}.
+Other variables inclue the section, name, and email of the Section Leader associated with the member's section.
+These variables must be written in the template as: {sec_first}, {sec_last}, and {sec_email}.
 * updatemember
     * `update_member()`
         * Updates the member information in the spreadsheet.
 Prompts user for: name, pronouns, voice part, role, email address, phone number, or mailing address.
     * `inactive_member()`
-        * Moves a member from the Active Member sheet to the Inactive Member sheet.
+        * Moves a member from the Active Member sheet to the Inactive Member sheet.Takes the argument of a member attribute and value, and looks up that member.
+Copies the member over from the Active sheet to the Inactive sheet.
     * `active_member()`
         * Moves a member from the Inactive Member sheet to the Active Member sheet.
+Takes the argument of a member attribute and value, and looks up that member.
+Copies the member over from the Inactive sheet to the Active sheet.
+* test_project
+    * `test_add_member()`
+        * Tests the functionality of `add_member` function.
+Checks that the input is appended correctly, that the date is appended correctly, that the print statements are correct, and that the email generated and sent are formatted correctly and sent to the right email.
-* material
+    * `test_all_active_email()`
+        * Tests the functionality of `all_active_email` function.
+Tests that the emails are generated correctly and sent to the right number of emails.
-    * `label_sheet()`
+    * `test_search_member()`
-        * Creates a label sheet with the name and Member ID of a member.
+        * Tests the functionality of `search_member` function.
+Checks that the output of the search finds the correct member and outputs it correctly to the screen.
-    * `name_tag()`
+    * `test_main()`
-        * Creates a nametag with the name, pronouns, and section of a member.
+        * Tests the functionality of `main`.
+Checks that the output is expected based on the input for the main menu.
+Also cheks the functions that check for bad files, running bad files in through the function and checking that the error codes match with the bad file.

 ### Modules and Libraries

 * `openpyxl`
 * `dataclass`
 * `datetime`
+* `sys`
+* `os`
+* `unittest`
+* `io`

 ## Sources